kamrankashef/BASE/README.md

 extensible allowing the operator to choose from predefined artifact types as well operator defined artifacts.

 #### Phase 4 - Code Generation
-BASE’s output is a operational, self-contained software project including all of the SQL definitions, parsers, models, data layers, API endpoints and clients required to perform ETL on the data of the form referenced in Phase 1 reflecting the operator specifications in Phase 2 and Phase 3.
+BASE’s output is an operational, self-contained software project including all of the SQL definitions, parsers, models, data layers, API endpoints and clients required to perform ETL on the data of the form referenced in Phase 1 reflecting the operator specifications in Phase 2 and Phase 3.
-If additional details would be helpful, feel free to contact me as I am happy to provide clarification.

 ## Set up